 Skyward Family Access

-We are pleased to offer Skyward Family Access to our Harmony families for 2019 - 2020.
+We are pleased to offer Skyward Family Access to our Harmony families.
 Skyward is our state wide student information system, and all families will have access.

 You'll be able to view your child’s schedule, daily attendance, quarter/semester grades, gradebooks, and access general and emergency information.
 The data is stored on a secure server, and you'll be able to access the information using a unique login and password.
 Family Access will be available anywhere with an internet connection.